ag-gipp/18CicmVmext2/main.md

 ### Technology

-The implementation is done in pure javascript with node and brunch.
+The implementation is done in javascript with [node](https://nodejs.org) and [brunch](https://brunch.io).
+For details please refere to our git repository.

-The bug report
+The bug report will be sent to github and allow for a later

 ## Conclusion and Outlook

-VMEdit is now in a gioi
+VMEdit is in a first round

 ### Non Wikimedia use